pingcap/docs/br/br-usage-backup.md

 > **Note:**
 >
-> - The incremental backup needs to be under a different path from the previous snapshot backup.
+> - You need to save the incremental backup data under a different path from the previous snapshot backup.
 > - GC safepoint must be prior to `lastbackupts`.
 The defalt GC lifetime is 10 minutes in TiDB, which means that TiDB only backs up incremental data generated in the last 10 minutes.
 To back up earlier incremental data, you need to [adjust TiDB GC Lifetime setting](/system-variables.md#tidb_gc_life_time-new-in-v50).

 {{< copyable "shell-regular" >}}